UK, US or Australia – where should you study?

 Have you thought about your career opportunities?

 Work placements are a great way to put your learning into practice so that you can gain some first-hand experience of working in your field.
-The UK and US are home to lots of large businesses and industry-leading research facilities that offer work placements and internships to students.
+The UK, US and Australia are home to lots of large businesses and industry-leading research facilities that offer work placements and internships to students.

-Stefaniia studied BSc (Hons) Business Economics with Industrial Experience at University of Exeter and was accepted onto a one-year placement with software giant Microsoft in Reading, England, while Kevin had a career-defining work placement with Marriot Hotels in Austin, Texas when he studied BA (Hons) Hotel, Resort and Tourism Management at the University of Gloucestershire.
+Stefaniia studied BSc (Hons) Business Economics with Industrial Experience at University of Exeter and was accepted onto a one-year placement with software giant Microsoft in Reading, England.

 The US has lots of unmissable work placements as well.
 Marianna studied at Drew University in the US as a Business major and did a semester on Wall Street, giving her an inside look at New York’s bustling financial sector.